← Back to Blog

 Callro prevents the call from connecting entirely.
 The phone never rings.
 The screen never lights up.
 The SIT tone removes the number from the caller's database, not just this one call session.
 For protecting a senior parent who should not have to deal with these calls at all, the difference is significant.

-If you're moving on from Robokiller, start with the 7-day free trial on Google Play — no payment information required.
-See our full guide to choosing a private call blocker to see what matters most in this category.
+If moving on from Robokiller, start with the 7-day free trial on Google Play — no payment information required.
+See the full guide to choosing a private call blocker to see what matters most in this category.

 Protect Your Family Today